-Focal Surface The focal Surface is a slightly curved surface, similarly to that of the JEM-EUSO central PDM, being an array of 48×48 pixels of 2.88 mm $\times 2.88$ mm size exceeding slightly the focal point spread.
-This granularity fits perfectly the accuracy requirements to make the longitudinal profile image of Air-showers above 10^{18} eV.
-Practically, the focal surface of the PDM is broken up into a set of 9 identical Elementary Cells (ECs), which are matrixes of 2×2 MAPMTs.
+Focal Surface The focal surface is a slightly curved surface, similarly to that of the JEM-EUSO central PDM.
+It is an array of $48 \times 48$ pixels of 2.88 mm $\times$ 2.88 mm size exceeding slightly the focal point spread.
+Practically, the focal surface of the PDM is broken up into a set of 9 identical Elementary Cells (ECs), which are matrices of $2 \times 2$ MAPMTs.
+The photocathode is covered by a BG3 UV filter.
 Inside the PDM structure, the 9 ECs are disposed and tilted according to the appropriate shape required for the FS.

-MAPMTs They are photon detectors consisting of a matrix of 8×8 pixels.
+MAPMTs They are photon detectors consisting of a matrix of $8\times8$ pixels.
 Each pixel is associated to an anode generating a charge or a current in output.
-Their sensitivity is as low as a few tens of photoelectrons and their dynamic range can extend up to few 100 photoelectrons per μ s when working at high gain (10^6).
-This high gain is achieved through 14 dynodes (not 12??) polarised by High Voltage Power Supplies (HVPS) for which the photocathode is set at 900 V. Limited power consumption is obtained with a Crockoft-Walton (CW) high voltages supplier.
-Dynamic range can be extended up to 10^6 photons (??) if the gain is reduced automatically gradually from 10^6 to 10^4 ,
+Their sensitivity is as low as a few tens of photoelectrons and their dynamic range can extend up to few thousands photoelectrons per $\mu$ s when working at high gain (10).